Support

 At Exeter College we have a dedicated DSA Supervisor/Advisor who is able to advise and support our students in the following ways:

-• Provide advice, guidance and support to students who may wish to apply for DSA – current HTE and progressing students.
+- Provide information, advice, guidance and support to current, progressing and applying students who may wish to apply for DSA.

-• Guide students in evidence gathering to prepare for DSA applications and exam arrangements if applicable to course.
+- Inform, advise and guide students in obtaining evidence to prepare for DSA applications, and exam arrangements if applicable to their course.

-• Support students through the student finance application process.
+- Support students through the Student Finance and DSA application process.

-• Liaise with the DSA funding body on behalf of students to check the progress of a claim, or raise questions.
+- Liaise with the DSA funding body on behalf of students to check on the progress of an application or raise questions.

-• Coordinate support packages for HTE DSA students receiving support from the Exeter College DSA NMH support service.
+- Coordinate support packages for students receiving support from the Exeter College DSA NMH support service.

-• Encourage feedback about the service and welcome news of positive support experiences.
+- Encourage constructive feedback about the DSA NMH service and welcome news of positive support experiences.

 Financial Support